NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

-For first year Fire Science students.
-Addresses the Hazardous Materials First Responder requirements of NFPA 472 and 29 CFR 1910.120.
+Addresses the Hazardous Materials First Responder requirements of NFPA 470 and 29 CFR 1910.120.
 Includes definitions and classes of hazardous materials; physiological and toxicological considerations; DOT, UN and NFPA 704 labeling and placarding systems; container types and container identification.
-Completers should be able to conduct an incident size-up using the North American Emergency Response Guide, use personal protective equipment and conduct a decontamination procedure.
-Completers should be prepared to certify at both the Hazardous Materials Awareness and Operations levels.
+Features incident size-up using the DOT Emergency Response Guide, use of personal protective equipment and decontamination procedures.
+Prepares the participant to certify at both the Hazardous Materials Awareness and Operations levels.
 Course fee of $119 for materials, state services & testing applies.

-For students who have completed the Recruit Candidate Academy courses and desire an opportunity to apply the knowledge, skills, and abilities learned in a realistic environment.
-Student interns will experience the fire service as a fully integrated member of a fire company in a career fire department.
-Additionally, the internship will emphasize the student's work ethic, attitude, and ability to adapt to highly stressful and sometimes dangerous situations.
+Provides an opportunity to apply knowledge, skills, and abilities learned in a realistic environment.
+Emphasizes work ethic, attitude, and abilities, while experiencing the fire service as a fully integrated member of a fire company in a career fire department.
+Establishes the importance of work ethic, attitude, and ability to adapt to highly stressful and sometimes dangerous situations.
 May be graded credit/no credit.
 Course lab fee of $200 for specialized clothing and materials applies.